In this chapter, you will learn about:

 - The Difference between Level of Trade and the Trade Balance

-The balance of trade (or trade balance) is any gap between a nation’s dollar value of its exports, or what its producers sell abroad, and a nation’s dollar worth of imports, or the foreign-made products and services that households and businesses purchase.
-Recall from The Macroeconomic Perspective that if exports exceed imports, the economy is said to have a trade surplus.
-If imports exceed exports, the economy is said to have a trade deficit.
-If exports and imports are equal, then trade is balanced.
-But what happens when trade is out of balance and large trade surpluses or deficits exist?
+The balance of trade (or trade balance) is any gap between a nation’s dollar value of its exports, or what its producers sell abroad, and a nation’s dollar value of imports, or the foreign-made products and services that households and businesses purchase.
+Recall from The Macroeconomic Perspective that if exports exceed imports, the economy has a trade surplus.
+If imports exceed exports, the economy has a trade deficit.
+If exports and imports are equal, then trade is balanced, but what happens when trade is out of balance and large trade surpluses or deficits exist?

 Germany, for example, has had substantial trade surpluses in recent decades, in which exports have greatly exceeded imports.
-According to the Central Intelligence Agency’s The World Factbook, in 2013, Germany ran a trade surplus of $260 billion.
+According to the World Bank, in 2020, Germany ran a trade surplus of $242 billion.
 In contrast, the U.S. economy in recent decades has experienced large trade deficits, in which imports have considerably exceeded exports.
-In 2014, for example, U.S. imports exceeded exports by $539 billion.
+In 2020, for example, U.S. imports exceeded exports by $651 billion.